-Grading the Examination Papers
+7.3.11.8 Grading the Examination Papers

 Each qualifying exam question is graded by the question writer.
 Question booklets are handdelivered or picked up by the question writer, and a signature is required to ensure accounting for each envelope of exam booklets.
-Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021

-Each question is worth 25 points, and is recorded on a separate score sheet per question and per student.
+Each question is worth 25 points and is recorded on a separate score sheet per question and per student.
 If a question has multiple parts, the question writer determines how many points each part is worth and documents how the pre-specified criteria (see the Constructing the Examination Section) were employed for scoring each part.
 All question writers must also determine whether each student passed each question, conditionally passed, or neither.
 This latter determination is based on the grader's impression of the quality of understanding, knowledge, and critical thinking exhibited in the question response.

-Examination Review and Decision Process
+7.3.11.9 Examination Review and Decision Process